 Fort Hamilton was broken down into 19 sensitivity areas.
 This sensitivity analysis describes the location of previous surveys, disturbance assessment, depth of fill levels, sites identified and ultimately a sensitivity determination for the entire Garrison.
-The APE (former location of Building 110) is included in Sensitivity Area 7.
+The APE is included in Sensitivity Areas 7 and 15.
 Sensitivity Area 7 includes the area around and between buildings 107 and 113.
 This area is described as containing two feet of fill covering the entire area as well as distinct areas of disturbance due to construction, demolition and utilities.
-Based off this analysis, Area 7, and therefore the APE, is believed to have a moderate potential for both European and Native American resources at depths below 2 feet.
+Sensitivity Area 15 includes the area northeast of Building 201 and northwest of Schum Avenue.
+This area is described as having one to 4 feet of fill with areas of disturbance due to construction and utilities.
+Based off this analysis, Areas 7 and 15, and therefore the APE, is believed to have a moderate potential for both European and Native American resources at depths below 2 feet and 1 foot in the identified areas.